 However, factors like grip width, arm length, and incline or decline benches can change the touching point, so understanding the effects of these variables can boost more than just the flat bench press, but every barbell pressing movement too.

-Where Should the Bar Touch on Bench Press Explained
+Ideal Bar Placement for Bench Press Explained

 When the grip to hold the bar when bench pressing is altered, the bio mechanicals will force a different touch point.

 This position typically observed on most elite lifters elicits the most leverage when the pecs, triceps, and delts are recruited—the primary movers of the press.
-The maximum power can be applied in this part of the ROM, which is eccentric (the muscles are lengthened under the weight load) when the bar is over the nipples.2
+The maximum power can be applied in this part of the ROM, which is eccentric (the muscles are lengthened under the weight load) when the bar is over the nipples.4

 Where Should the Bar Touch On Incline Bench Press?